andepraveenofficial/css-tutorial/00-Material/css.md

 #### Orientation

-The two most common types of orientation are:
+- The two most common types of orientation are:

-landscape => The width of the device is greater than the height. portrait => The height of the device is greater than the width.
+1. landscape => The width of the device is greater than the height.
+2. portrait => The width of the device is smaller than the height..

 ```css
 @media (orientation: landscape) {